 was simple water vapor (H2O).
 Also effective

-entire pool of clear water, so the trace of CO2 altered the balance of heat radiation through the entire atmosphere.
+entire pool of clear water, so a trace of CO2 or CH4 could strongly affect the transmission of heat radiation through the atmospheree.

-(For a more complete explanation of how the "greenhouse
+(For a more complete explanation of how the so-called "greenhouse

 effect" works, follow the link at right to the essay on Simple